djberube/sqlaxe/README.md

 # SQLAxe

 SQLAxe is a tool for manipulating SQL files.
-The primary

 Specifically, SQLAxe is a syntax-aware command-line tool implementing the following commands: